Julieta Fierro: Science communication

 Throughout her career, she wrote 40 books, of which 23 are on popular science.
 She published dozens of articles in national and international journals.
-One of her writings was published in Mayan (an indigenous language).
-With the purpose of communicating science to broader audiences, she gave hundreds of talks and lectures, and designed multiple science workshops for children.
+One of her pieces of writing was published in Mayan (an indigenous language in Mexico).
+She gave hundreds of talks and lectures, and designed multiple science workshops for children with the purpose of communicating science to broader audiences.
 During 2020 she published a series of scientific activities to perform at home during the lockdown periods due to the COVID-19 pandemic in Mexico.

 Fierro Gossman participated in the creation of the astronomy room at Universum, one of the most popular university museums in Latin America.
 She was the director of Universum and of the Museo Descubre in Aguascalientes.
 She collaborated on the creation of a science museum in Puerto Rico and the McDonald Observatory in the United States and the Sutherland in South Africa.
 She collaborated actively with Universum, the Museum of Natural Sciences, the Museo de la Luz ("Museum of Light"), the McDonald Observatory in Texas and Puerto Rico, and with the Global Fair in Japan.

 She participated in thousands of radio shows where she read about science and spoke about her passion for it.
 Sometimes she invited other scientists and interview them to enrich the conversation.
 She hosted a television series titled Más allá de las estrellas ("Beyond the Stars"), which was chosen as the best science show in Mexico in 1998.
 Her later collaborations with Mexican television included the show called Sofía Luna, agente espacial ("Special Agent Sofía Luna") on the National Polytechnic Institute's Canal Once.